1995 NHL entry draft

-The 1995 NHL entry draft was the 33rd NHL entry draft.
-It was held on July 8, 1995 at Northlands Coliseum in Edmonton, Alberta.
+The 1995 NHL entry draft was the 33rd draft for the National Hockey League.
+It was held on July 8, 1995 at Northlands Coliseum in Edmonton.

 The drafting order was now set partially by a lottery system whereby teams would not be guaranteed first pick if they finished last.
 Instead, a draft lottery was instituted in which the winner of the lottery could move up a maximum of four spots in the first-round draft order, meaning only the five worst teams, based on regular season points in a given season, could pick first in the draft, and no team in the non-playoff group could move down more than one place.
 The Los Angeles Kings won the lottery, and thus moved up four spots from seventh to third.
 The last-place finishers, the Ottawa Senators did not lose the first overall pick through the lottery and picked Bryan Berard.
 The first three selections were all defencemen.
 The top two picks swapped teams in a trade the following year.

 The last active players in the NHL from this draft class were Shane Doan and Jarome Iginla, who both played their last NHL games in the 2016–17 season.